UPDATE: For the year 2022, Medicaid plans will follow the same requirements and application methods.

 - Arrival/Departure Record (I-94, I-94A)

-- Certification from U.S. Department of Health and Human Services (HHS) Office of Refugee Resettlement (ORR)
+- Certification from the U.S. Department of Health and Human Services (HHS) Office of Refugee Resettlement (ORR)

 - Certificate of Eligibility for Exchange Visitor (J-1) Status (DS-2019)